Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 - a *simple-token blob* performing a transfer of 15 simple-tokens taken from `bob.id`'s balance;
 - a *ticket-app blob* sending `bob.id` a ticket if conditions are met.

-Once the blob is sent, it is sequenced on Hylé, without being processed.
+For now, Hylé sequences this transaction, but it’s not processed yet.
 [Read more about pipelined proving.](../general-doc/pipelined-proving.md)

 ### Step 2: Prove the blobs

-The Ticket App backend can now generate ZK proofs of each of the blobs.
+The Ticket App backend now generates ZK proofs of each blob.

 During this time, the code of the `ticket-app` contract is executed.
 During execution, the `ticket-app` smart contract checks that there is a `simple-token` blob performing a transfer of 15 simple-tokens taken from `bob.id`'s balance to the `ticket-app` contract.

+At this step, it cannot yet confirm Bob has enough tokens, but that’s fine: if the token transfer fails in Step 3, the entire transaction fails.

 Check out what the [source code](https://github.com/Hyle-org/examples/blob/492501ebe6caad8a0fbe3f286f0f51f0ddca537c/ticket-app/contract/src/lib.rs#L44-L66) looks like.

-At this step, `ticket-app` cannot verify that Bob has enough tokens in his balance to pay for the ticket.
-But that's not an issue for `ticket-app`: in step 3, if the token transfer fails, the whole operation will fail and the ticket won't be transferred.

 ### Step 3: Settlement

 Once TicketApp has sent the proofs for the previously sequenced blobs, Hylé verifies these proofs:

-- identity blob: if this fails, it means `bob.id` has not initiated the transaction.
+- identity blob: verifies that `bob.id` has initiated the transaction.
-- simple-token blob: if this fails, it means `bob.id` did not pay for his ticket.
+- simple-token blob: verifies that `bob.id` paid the correct amount for his ticket.
-- ticket-app blob: if this fails, it means `bob.id` has not received the ticket.
+- ticket-app blob: verifies that `bob.id` has received the ticket.

 If all proofs are valid, the simple-token balance and ticket-app ticket balance are updated simultaneously at transaction settlement: `bob.id` sends 15 simple-tokens and gains one ticket.

-If any of the proofs fails, the whole transaction fails and neither state is updated: `bob.id`'s token balance does not change and still has no ticket.
+If any proof fails, the entire transaction fails.
+Neither state is updated: `bob.id`'s token balance does not change and still has no ticket.

-Because all of the proofs are in a single transaction thanks to proof composition, they are verified separately (with different verifiers, so they don't need to leverage the same proving system), but they will fail or succeed together.

 To see proof composition in action in a different setting, you can check out [our Vibe Check demo](https://github.com/Hyle-org/vibe-check), which mixes Cairo and Noir proofs.

 ## Run the example

 !!! warning
     Our examples work on Hylé v0.7.2.
-Subsequent versions introduce breaking changes which have not yet been reflected in our examples.
+Later versions introduce breaking changes which have not yet been reflected in our examples.

 ### Prerequisites